Apply for AIISP Funding

 Students awarded funding must submit the following within one month of completion of the funded activity:

-- Impact Statement: submit a brief report explaining how the funded project/activity/experience has enhanced your professional and academic goals and benefited Indigenous communities
+- Submit an Impact Statement.
+A brief report explaining how the funded project, activity, or experience has enhanced your professional and academic goals and benefited Indigenous communities.
+Alternatively, AIISP may arrange an opportunity to participate in a video interview of your experience.

-- Credit AIISP and any external donors for funding your activity/project/research.
-Please contact our Administrative Assistant for the AIISP logo and branding details for any physical or visual materials.
+- Recognize AIISP and any external donors.
+Those who funded your activity, project, or research should be credited; please contact our AIISP Administrative Assistant for the current AIISP brand tools for any physical or visual materials.

-- Please note that images, project summaries, video presentation, bios, quotations and the like can be used by AIISP in reports to donors and on the AIISP website
+- Please note that project summaries, video presentations, biographies, quotations, and the like may be used by AIISP in reports to donors and on the AIISP website for future funding promotional purposes.

 Project by Peter Thais (Mohawk) '25 - 'Impacts of Dispossession on Indigenous Food Systems that Benefitted Land Grant Universities' ; Summer Research Symposium